ionic-zone/ionic.zone/_articles/capacitor.md

 ![Capacitor Logo](capacitor/images/capacitor-logo.jpg)

 Capacitor is a new way to package _web apps_ made with HTML, CSS and JavaScript into _native apps_ that work on Android and iOS.
-It is pretty similar to Cordova, but also support creating Progressive Web Apps that can use the same functionality in the browser as the native apps.
+It is pretty similar to [Cordova](https://cordova.apache.org), but also supports creating _Progressive Web Apps_ that can use the same functionality in the browser as the native apps.

-It is developed by the people behind Ionic and available as Open Source.
+It is developed by the people behind Ionic and its code is [available as Open Source on GitHub](https://github.com/ionic-team/capacitor).

 ## Capacitor Basics